uncomfyhalomacro/uncomfyhalomacro/README.md

 I also post blogs, rants and notes sometimes on [my website](https://uncomfyhalomacro.pl).

 You can connect with me through the following:
-- 📧 Email — contact@uncomfyhalomacro.pl
+- 📧 Email - uncomfyhalomacro@opensuse.org
 - 🪧 Discord — uncomfyhalomacro

 I am member of various communities: